Why Avoidance Masquerades as Discernment in Christian Men

 Discernment leads to movement.
 Avoidance leads to delay.

 The difference is not theological.
-It is embodied.
+It is embodied - and often rooted in the Pressure Integrity Gap.

 The Real Mechanism at Work - and Why Avoidance Masquerades as Discernment